r-spatialecology/landscapemetrics/cran-comments.md

+# landscapemetrics 2.1.4
+Minor feature improvments

 # landscapemetrics 2.1.3
-* Improve documentation and minor bugfixes
 * This is a re-submission.
 The below error has now been fixed `Please provide package anchors for all Rd \link{} targets`
+* Improve documentation and minor bugfixes

 # landscapemetrics 2.1.2
 Minor bugfixes